lencx/awesome/README.md

 ## CodeSnap

-- [CodeSnap](https://marketplace.visualstudio.com/items?itemName=adpyke.codesnap) - Take beautiful screenshots of your code
+- [🧩 CodeSnap](https://marketplace.visualstudio.com/items?itemName=adpyke.codesnap) - Take beautiful screenshots of your code
-- [Carbon](https://carbon.now.sh/) - Carbon is the easiest way to create and share beautiful images of your source code.
+- [🌐 Carbon](https://carbon.now.sh/) - Carbon is the easiest way to create and share beautiful images of your source code.
-- [codeimg](https://codeimg.io/) - Create and share beautiful images of your source code.
+- [🌐 codeimg](https://codeimg.io/) - Create and share beautiful images of your source code.
-- [Create beautiful images of your code](https://ray.so/) - Turn your code into beautiful images.
+- [🌐 Create beautiful images of your code](https://ray.so/) - Turn your code into beautiful images.
 Choose from a range of syntax colors, hide or show the background, and toggle between a dark and light window.

 ## Application